aimer63/fire/docs/usage.md

 ## 3. Configuration

-All simulation parameters are set in a TOML config file (e.g., `configs/config.toml`).
+All simulation parameters are set in a config file in TOML format (e.g., `configs/config.toml`).
-Key sections include:
+The provided example includes all the parameters with comments explaining their purpose.

 See the [Configuration Reference](config.md) for a full list and explanation of all parameters.